 Benilde was, however, faced with an even more frightening situation.
 The Christian Brothers would be leaving, and this much-loved boys’ school would have to close.
 Within days, a "Save Benilde" committee was formed.
 Prayers were finally answered when the Benedictine community of St. John's Abbey agreed to provide an administrator as well as faculty members.

-1974 - Over 40 years ago, in 1974, the St. Margaret's facility was sold to the Minneapolis school system, and Benilde-St. Margaret's High School opened its door at the former Benilde High School site.
+1974 - In 1974, the St. Margaret's facility was sold to the Minneapolis school system, and Benilde-St. Margaret's High School opened its door at the former Benilde High School site.
 One hundred ninety students graduated in its first class.
-(HistoryBSM photo)

 In May of 1998, Benilde-St. Margaret's was named by the U.S. Department of Education as a Blue Ribbon School of Excellence, a title that can be recognized for five years.
 In honor of this award, the entire school was wrapped in blue ribbon for a day.

 On the heels of this celebration was another the following year for the 25th Anniversary of the merger forming BSM.